gerners/tamock/README.md

 	--install-deps

 Install centrifuge and ART default versions into the installation directory of tamock.
-Depends on libgsl (See Installation)
+Depends on libgsl (See Installation).

+	--install-test

+Test if installation was successfull.